Xeronaus/Cedaruke/README.md

 # Cedaruke
-Welcome to Cedaruke, a Mindustry Java mod about conquering the planets of Cedaruke.
-Build!
+Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into the planets of Cedaruke.

 # Explanation
 Cedaruke is a Mindustry Java mod about conquering the planets of Cetadustry.
 Cetadustry aims to bring interesting and unique features, mechanics, and contents to Mindustry.
 Starting from basic planets to a magnificent super planet.
 It has many things to explore and discover.